 In 2017, email drove nearly 1/3 of all online fundraising revenue.

-But what if your email list is small, leaving you with a limited audience?
+But what if your nonprofit email list is small, leaving you with a limited audience?
 How do you get more email subscribers?
-We have ten time-tested methods to get more subscribers to your nonprofit’s email list.
+We have 10 time-tested methods to help build mailing lists for nonprofits.

 How to Get More Email Subscribers